chris-hall-hu/bootrun/README.md

 You either need to set the html font-size to 100% (if that doesn't break anything else) or do some CSS with the width of the #toolbar-item-administration-tray to fix.

 ## Admin menu needs classes from Classy theme
-Starting from a more barebones theme I noticed that the Admin menu is styled wrong, it needs some extra stuff add from Classy (menu.html.twig).
+Starting from a more barebones theme I noticed that the Admin menu is styled wrong, it needs some extra stuff added from Classy (menu.html.twig).

-You can fix this in a theme that is not a subtheme of Classy by copy the Class menu.html.twig template into your theme as menu--admin.html.twig.
+You can fix this in a theme that is not a subtheme of Classy by copying the Classy menu.html.twig template into your theme as menu--admin.html.twig.